Global Site Selection for Astronomy

 Summary (quoted from Aksaker et.al 2020)

-Site selection procedure is complex due to its nature: Data from different sources are combined and analysed together.
-Tools and techniques of Geographic Information System (GIS) have already provided many solutions to these kind of problems where it offers cost and time efficient solutions to decision makers.
-Therefore, GIS techniques in site selection is widely used in many fields: hospitals, solar and wind farmsteads, urban solid waste plants, as well as observatories
+The site selection procedure is complex due to its nature: Data from different sources are combined and analyzed together.
+Tools and techniques of Geographic Information System (GIS) have already provided many solutions to these kinds of problems it offers cost and time-efficient solutions to decision makers.
+Therefore, GIS techniques in site selection are widely used in many fields: hospitals, solar and wind farmsteads, urban solid waste plants, as well as observatories

-Amateurs, institutions or countries aiming to construct an observatory could create a short-list of potential site locations using layout of SIAS values for each country without spending time and budget.
+Amateurs, institutions, or countries aiming to construct an observatory could create a short-list of potential site locations using the layout of SIAS values for each country without spending time and budget.

 Some datasets use more than one product.
-Resolution given here represent original dataset; the final resolution is fixed to 1 km.
+The resolution given here represents the original dataset; the final resolution is fixed at 1 km.
 Time coverage is usually taken from the satellite repositories.
 Two products of Aqua/Terra satellites have different time coverage: Feb 2000 to date and 2002 to date for MOD and MYD products, respectively.
-Time coverage of CC was started from July 2003 due to irregularities in earlier records from MYD35 L2 product.
+Time coverage of CC was started in July 2003 due to irregularities in earlier records from the MYD35 L2 product.

-Geotif and kmz can be view with offline free softwares like Qgis, Google Earth.
-Online map proivders like Google Earth Online or similiar platforms can be use for viewing the files.
+Geotif and kmz can be viewed with offline free software like Qgis, and Google Earth.
+Online map providers like Google Earth Online or similar platforms can be used for viewing the files.